 For UK employers, the key considerations of the EU settlement scheme are as follows:

-- You have a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU.
-This applies both a prospective and current employer.
+- You are under a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU, both as a prospective and current employer.

 What employers need to know about the EU Settlement Scheme

-From 1 July 2021, EU citizens and their family members wanting to continue to live in the UK must hold lawful UK immigration status known as settled status.
+From 1 July 2021, EU citizens and their family members wanting to continue to live in the UK must hold lawful immigration status under the EU settlement scheme.

 EU citizens and their family members with settled status will have the right to remain in the UK indefinitely and have access, as they currently do, to healthcare, pensions and other benefits in the UK.

-Until the new status has been passed into law, the rights and status of EU citizens in the UK remain unchanged.
+There will be no change to EU citizens’ current rights in the UK until the end of June 2021.
 This includes the attainment of permanent residence status after five continuous years of exercising Treaty Rights, and the requirement for proof of permanent residence as a mandatory prerequisite for EEA nationals applying to naturalise as British citizens.

-Those who are in the UK by 31 December 2020 (or by the date the UK leaves the EU without a deal) but have not attained the requisite five-year qualifying period at the time of application will be eligible for ‘pre-settled status’.
+Those who are living in the UK by 31 December 2020 (or by the date the UK leaves the EU without a deal) but have not attained the requisite five-year qualifying period at the time of application will be eligible for ‘pre-settled status’.
 With pre-settled status, they are permitted to stay in the UK until they have reached the five-year point when they should apply for full settled status.
 Pre-settled status holders can stay in the UK for a further 5 years from the date of attaining the status.

 Applying for settled status

 There is no charge for making an application.
-Those who already hold a valid permanent residence or indefinite leave to remain document will be able to transfer to settled status free of charge.
+Those who already hold a valid permanent residence document will be able to transfer to settled status free of charge.